 Variants are assigned to genes and filtered to those with non-reference calls.
 Common variants and synonymous changes are collapsed so the signal isn't buried in noise.

-Each affected gene is enriched with annotation from open databases — constraint, function, clinical assertions, and prediction scores.
+Each affected gene is enriched with annotation from open databases- Anotations like function, clinical assertions, and prediction scores.
 Assembled into a browsable, filterable dashboard.

 Browse by gene, filter by consequence type, constraint score, or evidence strength.
 Follow source links directly to gnomAD, ClinVar, ClinGen, and UniProt for the full record.